AChelikani/Slackbot-Tutorial/README.md

 ```
 #### Setup Slack Workspace
 Next head over [here](https://slack.com/create) to create a Slack workspace to set your bot up in.
 Go through the sign up flow for making an account
 and workspace.

 #### Setup Slack App and Bot Integration
 Once you finish making a workspace, go [here](https://api.slack.com/apps) and click create new app.

 ![Create New App](img/create_app.png)

-Once you've created the app, you'll need to add a bot user to the app so users can converse with it.
+Once you've created the app, fill out the basic information on the bottom of the `Basic Information` section.
+Then, you'll need to add a bot user to the app so users can converse with it.
 On the left toolbar, click `Bot Users`, fill in the details, and hit add bot.

 Now you'll be able to install the app to your workspace.
 On the left toolbar, hit `Install App` and follow the flow to add the app to your workspace.
 Once completed, you should be able to see your OAuth tokens when are in the `Install App` section of the toolbar.

 Now you visit your Slack in a new tab at `https://yourslack.slack.com` you should be able to see your app under the Apps header in the left toolbar.